doguilmak/Satellite-Tracking-with-Frame-Transformations/README.md

 	eRA = spatial3(-OM)*spatial1(-iq)*spatial3(-om)*eOR

-## Calculation of the Satellite Position in the Observer's Frame (horizontal - H)
+## Calculation of the Satellite Position in the Observer's Frame (horizontal - $H$)

-The position in OR frame can also be transformed to the observer’s (horizontal) H system.
+The position in OR frame can also be transformed to the observer’s (horizontal) $H$ system.
 We will then know the satellite's visibility in the local sky.
-The starting steps are the same as in the previous transformation (transformation to RA).
-Then we recalculate to HA frame (iterations for ST):
+The starting steps are the same as in the previous transformation (transformation to $RA$).
+Then we recalculate to $HA$ frame (iterations for $ST$):

 $$e_{ST}^{HA} = P_2 ⋅ R_3(ST) ⋅ e^{RA}$$

 	eHAST = P2 * spatial3(ST) * eRA

 Subsequently we need to reduce the difference in directions and distances due to the distance between the Earth's mass center and the observer.
-For this purpose, we find the position of the observer in the HA system.
+For this purpose, we find the position of the observer in the $HA$ system.
 It does not depend on time and does not require iterations.

 $$e_{obs}^{HA} = \begin{vmatrix*}[r]
 R ⋅ cos \varphi \\